lsmithso/skcmd/README.md

 status  Set your status to DND, INVISIBLE  etc

    mood - set your mood message

+  vms - List all voicemails,.

+  vmplay idx - Play the voicemail with index number idx

+  vmstop - Stop the currently playing voicemail

+  vmdelete idx - Delete the voicemail with id idx

 help - A breif help message.